filipe1309/tt-strider-posterr-social-media-app/README.md

 In this project I used a folder structure based on Uncle Bob's "Clean Archtecture", aiming at the future of this project, making it easier to scale and, if necessary, divide the project into microservices.

 But there was still a need to improve the test suite, complementing the existing unit tests and adding integration and feature tests.

+Also, I could improve the documentation, adding more examples and more information about the API.
+And I could make some refactoring to the code, to make it more readable and maintainable.

+About scalling: I think that the project will be scalable, because it will be able to scale to a lot of users, and a lot of posts.
+And a good way is to use CQRS to divide the project into microservices, and to use a database as a message bus.
+This will make it easier to scale the project.

 ### Resources